 CaptionX exists for one reason.
 Every update, every bug fix, every new feature is aimed at making automatic captions better inside Premiere Pro.
 There is no color grading team pulling resources.
 There is no multicam feature competing for priority.
 If something needs to improve in CaptionX, it improves because captions are the entire product.

-Adobe Premiere Pro's Speech to Text supports a shorter list of languages, as documented on Adobe's official support pages.
-If your content is in a language outside Adobe's current list, Premiere Pro's built-in captions cannot help you.
+As of 2026, Adobe Premiere Pro's Speech to Text supports a shorter list of languages, as documented on Adobe's official support pages — check Premiere Pro's current language support to confirm.
+If your content is in a language outside Adobe's list, Premiere Pro's built-in captions cannot help you.
 CaptionX almost certainly can.

 CaptionX